nachocaru/xaprb.com/content/blog/2008-07-17-are-you-sure-youre-reading-the-second-edition-of-high-performance-mysql.md

 ---
-title: 'Are you sure you're reading the second edition of High Performance MySQL?'
+title: "Are you sure you're reading the second edition of High Performance MySQL?"
 author: Baron Schwartz
 layout: post
 permalink: >